Bal-tec™ Home CMM fixture building components

 This vise weighs only 4.6 pounds ( 2.1 kg ).
 See left figure.
 The standard vise jaws are hard anodized for long trouble free use.
 The standard jaws have a horizontal and a vertical vee machined to provide accurate location for cylindrical parts.
 A set of replacement jaws made of Nylon Plastic are available for holding sensitive parts that might be marred by the standard hard anodized aluminum jaws.
 The Part number for these nylon jaws is NJ-6.
 See right figure.

 A set of very tall replacement jaws are available.
-These jaws are six inches (152.4 mm) above the top surface of the vise.
-These jaws are xxx inches (xxx mm) wide, to provide extra area for location.
+These jaws are 7 &1frac4; inches (184.15 mm) above the top surface of the vise.
+These jaws are 6 inches (152.4 mm) wide, to provide extra area for location.
 These taller, wider, jaws are made of raw aluminum to allow custom tailoring to hold specific parts.
 The Part number for these tall jaws is TJ-6.